piyushagarwal08/JU-Notes/Automation.md

     3. Database ~> Database users or Non-Active Directory users are configured when you want Bots to be authenticated using the Control Room Database

 * Control Room Database
-    1. Windows Authentication ~> It is the authentication type used to connect to the database server.It shows ```Enabled``` when Windows Authentication is selected while configuring the database in installation.
+    1. Windows Authentication ~> It is the authentication type used to connect to the database server.
+It shows ```Enabled``` when Windows Authentication is selected while configuring the database in installation.
 It shows ```Disabled``` when default database authentication is used
     2. Server Host Name ~> It is the fully qualified name of the CR database server
     3. Server Port ~> It is the port to which the database is configured
     4. Database Name ~> It is the database that will be used to store CR data